dovecot/documentation/docs/howto/lda.md

 ### Dynamic address verification with LMTP

-Uou can also use LMTP and the Postfix setting "reject_unverified_recipient" for dynamic address verification.
+You can also use LMTP and the Postfix setting "reject_unverified_recipient" for dynamic address verification.
 It's really nice because Postfix doesn't need to query an external datasource (MySQL, LDAP...).
 Postfix maintain a local database with existing/non